 Overlooking the heart of the beautiful San Geronimo Valley, Roy’s Redwoods Preserve is a perfect place for a quick escape.
 From the main entrance along Nicasio Valley Road, you enter a picturesque meadow surrounded by sheltering bay trees interspersed with clusters of towering redwoods.
 These redwoods are among the largest in the county.
 Remember that these specimens are just the offspring of even more massive “mother trees” that once stood in the center of these rings of 200 foot tall sprouts.
-From the meadow you can choose from a number of shaded trails that loop through this 293 acre preserve.
+From the meadow you can choose from a few shaded trails that loop through this 293 acre preserve.
 You may also choose to climb the Dickson Ridge Fire Road to enjoy sweeping views that stretch from Mt.
 Tamalpais in the east to Mt Wittenberg in the west.

 Visit walkbikemarin.org, transitandtrails.org, 511.org, or dial 511 to find out about alternative transportation and public transit options from your location.